We are a caring school and offer a range of pastoral and learning support to pupils.

 - It can help us to explore our feelings, and understand and manage them better

-- It can help us to recognize unhelpful thought patterns and adopt new ones
+- It can help us to recognise unhelpful thought patterns and adopt new ones

 - It can help us to improve our communication skills